Our Promise to You

 Back at Texas Tech

-Once the student completes their study abroad program, the Study Abroad staff will facilitate the course equivalency process (issuing Texas Tech credit and grades for coursework taken abroad).
+Once the student completes their study abroad program, the Study Abroad staff will facilitate the course equivalency process (issuing Texas Tech credit and grades for coursework taken abroad for applicable programs).

 Returned students can stay involved with Study Abroad by becoming a Peer Adviser, volunteering at Study Abroad events like the annual Study Abroad Fair, or joining several internationally-focused student groups on campus.